balena-io/reconfix/docs/style.md

 Enforced by CI: No.

 All documents must pass [markdownlint](https://github.com/DavidAnson/markdownlint) checks.
-Configuration is available in the [../.markdownlint.json] file.
+Configuration is available in the [.markdownlint.json](../.markdownlint.json) file.

 ### Disabled Lints

 * `MD013` - Line length
   * You should keep line length below 80 characters
-  * This lint is disabled because some lines are longer (mainly links)
+  * This lint is disabled because some lines are longer (mainly lines with links)
 * `MD024` - No duplicate header / No duplicate heading
   * This lint is disabled because of the [style.md](style.md) document
   * Will be enabled in the future, have to check if it's really necessary